astropy/astropy-APEs/APE1.rst

 Following a discussion on astropy-dev, the proposal should be submitted as a pull request to astropy-APEs with the name APE<n>.rst where <n> is an appropriately assigned number (i.e., not already an accepted/proposed/rejected APE).
-The draft must follow the APEtemplate.rst file.
+The draft must use the APEtemplate.rst file.
 That a formal proposal has been submitted as a PR should be announced to the astropy-dev list.